Health & Camp Safety - Glorieta Camps

 Camp health and safety begins at home.
 First, we encourage everyone coming to camp to make sure you and all your campers are well rested before arriving.
 You’ll be doing a lot that requires energy and it’s best to have some energy reserves stored up.

-Staying hydrated is another very important element to a camper’s enjoyment during their stay.
+At elevation and in our arid climate hydration is a must.
+Staying hydrated is an important element to a camper enjoyment during their stay.
 We encourage everyone to drink plenty of water throughout each day and to start your hydration process in advance at home so your body has hydration in store.

-For Day Campers, we need parents to make sure their campers get enough sleep each night.
-A week of Day Camp is full of non-stop fun and activity, a good night of sleep is essential in helping your camper enjoy their week of camp.
+For Day Campers: Parents, please be sure that your campers get ample sleep each night.
+A week of Day Camp is full of non-stop activity and fun!
+A good night of sleep is an essential part of helping your camper enjoy their week of camp.

 For parents sending first-time campers, we encourage preparing your child for camp as your child will be away from home and surrounded by new people, new activities, and a new environment.